Dems again block Senate rescue plan; Pelosi unveils $2.5 trillion ‘wish list’

 Tempers flared on the Senate floor as the impasse dragged on.
 When Mr. Schumer blocked Republican Sen. Susan Collins of Maine from speaking on the floor, she responded, “You are objecting to my speaking?
 This is appalling.”

-Sen. John Thune, South Dakota Republican, warned his Democratic colleagues at one point, “The country is burning and your side wants to play political games.”
+Sen. John Thune, South Dakota Republican, warned his Democratic colleagues: “The country is burning and your side wants to play political games.”

 Mr. McConnell said of the Democratic efforts to change the bill, “The American people have had enough of this nonsense.
 They’d like to know what’s going on here.
 The bazaar is apparently open on the other side.”